Visual Models in Mathematics: The First Images (Part 1)

 The Hindu-Arabic numerals that we use today evolved from a set of numerals known as Brahmi numerals.
 These numerals were used in India from around 300 BC.
 Here are the first nine Brahmi numerals.
 (Click on the Resource Hub below to download a support page on Brahmi numerals to use in your classroom.)

-Click below to sign up for the ORIGO Insights Resource Hub and to download the language stages poster described in the article.
+Click HERE to download the language stages poster described in the article.

 About the Author